-Middle-income housing affordability is to be contrasted with "affordable housing," which often refers to low-income housing or social housing.
-Affordable housing is important and its prices are driven up by the same
+Middle-income housing affordability is to be contrasted with "affordable housing," which often refers to lowincome housing or social housing.
+Affordable housing is important and its prices are driven up by the same restrictive land use policies that have been associated with driving up middle-income house prices.
+For example, in the United Kingdom, "lower quartile"3 price-to-earnings ratios for rose nearly 2.5 times as fast as

-2 See: Wendell Cox, A Question of Values: Middle Income Housing Affordability and Urban Containment Policy, Frontier Centre for Public Policy, https://fcpp.org/a question of values, 2015.
+2 See: Wendell Cox, A Question of Values: Middle Income Housing Affordability and Urban Containment Policy, Frontier Centre for Public Policy, https://fcpp.org/a_question_of_values, 2015.